yjbanov/butterfly/README.md

   analysis tends to be brittle and is usually only available in big IDEs.
 The languages are in a perpetual state of incompatibility with each other.
-For example, you may have to leak implementation details by exposing private fields to bind them to your template code, or deal with variables scoping issues.
+For example, you may have to leak implementation details by exposing private fields to bind them to your template code, or deal with variable scoping issues.
   Your component objects tend to be in inconsistent state throughout the lifecycle because of how the template system initializes and binds the data.
   Custom extensions, such as JSX/TSX, solve some of the problems, but they still